eastmaels/steemblog.github.io/_posts/account/deanliu/2016-07-27_saying-hi-to-friends-from-mainland-china.md

 - - -

-This page is synchronized from the post: [Saying hi to friends from mainland China 朋友們你好啊!](https://steemit.com/@deanliu/saying-hi-to-friends-from-mainland-china)
+This page is synchronized from the post: ['Saying hi to friends from mainland China 朋友們你好啊!'](https://steemit.com/@deanliu/saying-hi-to-friends-from-mainland-china)